haltersweb/Mac-Tensorflow-ObjectDetection-LabelImg-installation/forPC.md

 * [Microsoft Visual C++ Build Tools](https://visualstudio.microsoft.com/vs/community)

 If you have an NVIDIA GPU, then using CUDA and CUDNN to leverage your NVIDIA GPU when training will speed up your training immensely.
-Make sure you are using the correct versions of CUDA and CUDNN:
+Make sure you are using the correct versions of CUDA and CUDNN.
+Ensure the right CUDA and CUDNN at https://www.tensorflow.org/install/source_windows#cpu.

+Since I am using

 * [CUDA 10.1](https://developer.nvidia.com/cuda-10.1-download-archive-base)
 * [CUDNN 7.6.5](https://developer.nvidia.com/rdp/cudnn-archive)

 Google's protocol buffers are a language- and platform-neutral method for serializing structured data.
 Tensorflow uses this format.
 Protoc is the tool to be used with protocol buffers.
 Learn more on [Google's protocol buffers page](https://developers.google.com/protocol-buffers)